Sores in Nose: 15 Causes & How to Treat Them

 Sores in the nose can also appear due to the emergence of pimples.
 Pimples form due to inflammation and infection of a hair follicle, which can cause pain and a pus discharge.

-What to do: Avoiding popping or squeezing the pimple, as this can lead to infection and cause further sores.
+How to treat: Avoiding popping or squeezing the pimple, as this can lead to infection and cause further sores.
 To get rid of a pimple, you should keep the area clean and hydrated.
 You can use products as recommended by a dermatologist, like pimple cream or drying gel.

 Also recommended: Home Remedies for Acne: 7 Natural Treatments tuasaude.com/en/home-remedies-for-acne